move to Spain

 11. Get your NIE and TIE

 NIE is a unique number assigned to all foreigners in Spain.
 This number will never change, even if you leave Spain and come back.
-Your TIE is a residency card that you will have to get after you get your NIE – and then renew every few years (or however long the card lasts).
+Your TIE is a residency card that you will have to get after you get your NIE.
+And then you renew it every few years (or however long the card lasts).

 You’re meant to apply for your NIE within the first three months of arriving in Spain.
-You can apply for an appointment for a NIE and TIE here (keep in mind the site only works in Spain).
+You can apply for an appointment for a NIE and TIE here (but keep in mind the site might not work outside of Spain).

-If you have a lawyer, they should help you get an appointment (but make sure of this before you hire them – they may charge extra).
+If you have a lawyer, they should help you get an appointment (but make sure of this before you hire them because they may charge extra).

 12. Sign up for the public healthcare system